Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 #### Load Setup

-To check whether the load setup was correct, control these points on the overview of your test report:
+To check whether the load setup was correct, you can review these points on the overview of your test report:
 - **Transactions**: were the right scenarios executed?
 - Does the **measurement period** match your configuration?
-- Was the **thinktime** like you expected?
+- Was the **thinktime** duration as long as you expected?
-(The arrival rate setting does not guarantee, hence you cannot check anything here.)

 {{< image src="quickstart/load-profile.png" >}}
 Load Profile
 {{< /image >}}

+{{% note notitle %}}The arrival rate setting does not actually guarantee an exact user arrival rate, and so it should not be used to verify whether or not the load test ran as expected.{{% /note %}}

 #### Concurrent User Chart

-Also on your test report overview, in *General Information*, you will find the Concurrent User Chart right at the top.
+Also on your test report overview, in *General Information*, you will find the Concurrent Users chart right at the top.
 - Is the ramp up visible?
 - Are there any spikes up or down?
-How nervous is the user chart (arrival rate)?
+How scattered are the data points(meaning does the arrival rate seem stable)?

 {{< image src="quickstart/concurrent-users.png" >}}
 Concurrent Users Chart